220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/1-CSharp/QC-Questions-Week-B.md

     - [Distributedd-VCS] - We use git as our Distrubuted VCS.
 The main code is also saved on a server similar to centralized but deverlopers are allowed to make their own server/Repository so they can work on the code locally.
 Developers can then branch the main code and then create a pull requests to allow push their code and once reviewed it can be merged.
 DVCS's also provide ever developer with the code history.
 Allows for multiple levels of protection.

-2. Difference between the loops and statements?
+2. Difference between the loops and statements(iterating through code)?

     - [For-Loop] - Exectutes a sequence of statements multiple times based on the condition given.(iteration)